 - Step 2: Blend the ingredients well until the sauce is smooth.

-- Step 3: Then add the coconut oil to a large pan or skillet on medium heat and let it melt.
+- Step 3: Add the coconut oil to a large pan or skillet on medium heat and let it melt.
 Once melted add the cut chicken breasts and cook for 8-10 minutes, until cooked, turning regularly so all the sides cook evenly.

 - Step 4: Next add the chopped carrots to the pan with the chicken and cook for a few extra minutes.